OpenTermsArchive/contrib-versions/Trello/Privacy Policy.md

+Trello Privacy Policy

+_Effective starting May 25, 2018_

-Trello Privacy Policy What this policy covers
+What this policy covers

 Your privacy is important to us, and so is being transparent about how we collect, use, and share information about you.
 This policy is intended to help you understand: